 You can have other issues with adrenal fatigue, from cholesterol problems, insomnia, blood pressure issues, you can sleep too much, depression, anxiety, for women, your periods may change and go all over, men it might affect your sex drive, or abilities to have sex.
 Headaches, migraines.
 Lots of health conditions and side effects.

 There can also be added financial stress, from all the financial abuse, stress from smear campaigns if you’ve broken free and physical stress, as a narcissistic relationship puts you under considerable strain in all areas of your life, slowly your body may stop fighting, trying to get you to rest, so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.

 It affects individuals differently in the extent of the symptoms that you might have.

 Being in a narcissistic relationship is one of the top causes of adrenal fatigue.

-Symptoms don’t go the second you walk free, or adrenaline might kick in and you’re up and running, then adrenal fatigue comes back out of nowhere because you’ve been doing too much, so just take recovery at a pace you are comfortable with.
-You have to allow yourself the space, time and abilities to heal, as your body and mind is a powerful thing.
+Symptoms don’t go the second you walk free, or adrenaline might kick in, and you’re up and running, then adrenal fatigue comes back out of nowhere because you’ve been doing too much, so just take recovery at a pace you are comfortable with.
+You have to allow yourself the space, time and abilities to heal, as your body and mind are powerful things.
 It has the coping mechanisms to help you heal in itself.